gh-cli-for-education/gh-education/docs/src/includes/currying.md

 )
 ```

-The ambiguities that arise in the expression `4.+` will be discussed in the [incoming sections](#the-dot-ambiguity-property-dot-or-mantissa-dot).
+The ambiguities that arise in the expression `4.+` are discussed in section [The Dot Ambiguity: Property dot or Mantissa dot?](/practicas/egg-oop-parser.html#the-dot-ambiguity-property-dot-or-mantissa-dot).

 ```
 ➜  egg-oop-parser-solution git:(master) ✗ bin/egg examples/curry-method